 Recognizing when death is near

 It's difficult to predict exactly when someone will die.
-As death approaches, however, your loved one may show various signs and symptoms indicating that the end of life is near.
+As death approaches, however, your loved one might show signs and symptoms indicating that the end of life is near.
 Look for:

 - Restlessness and agitation.
-Your loved one may frequently change positions.
+Your loved one might frequently change positions.

 - Withdrawal.
-Your loved one may no longer want to participate in social events or other favorite activities.
+Your loved one might lose interest in friends or favorite activities.

 - Loss of appetite.
-Your loved one may eat and drink less than usual.
+Your loved one might eat and drink less than usual.

 - Pauses or other changes in breathing.
-This may happen when your loved one is asleep or awake.
+This might happen when your loved one is asleep or awake.

 |Is no longer eating or drinking